Students as innovators: a digital humanities and GLAM sector collaboration to produce new web-based content through student led projects

 From pilot to permanent delivery

 These project courses were developed from a pilot program, which began with a discussion between staff at the CDHR and staff from the educational development team at the National Museum of Australia (NMA).
 The museum had received a generous grant to develop a digital classroom resource for use by primary and secondary students across Australia (launched in November 2020).
 The coordinating team of educational specialists, led by David Arnold (former NMA Deputy Director), approached our centre for advice about developing dynamic and engaging digital resources.
 At the same time we were investigating new options for teaching students enrolled in our Digital Humanities and Public Culture: Projects and Engagement course.
 We had identified a need for students to move away from just evaluating existing projects or engaging in short 2-3 week modules on various digital methods.
 Instead we wanted them to learn about the challenges and expertise required for project development by developing a project themselves and seeing it through from concept to prototype.
 We proposed that our students could engage with the museum to develop projects for the digital classroom.
 This approach would build on successful Library Lab/GLAM lab approaches (Chambers et al, 2019) and GLAM community partnerships that use the co-creation approach (Baggeson and Johansen, 2019) but for a specifically educational context.
-Students would be given a basic set of guidelines: projects had to build on the overarching concept for the resource ‘Defining Moments in Australian History’, and their intended audience should be school students rather than a broader adult public.
-The museum staff agreed to dedicate time and resources to support students, including advice on developing material for educational purposes and expertise on engaging with sensitive topics such as Indigenous and LGBTIQ history.
+Students would be given a basic set of guidelines: projects had to build on the overarching concept for the resource ‘Defining Moments in Australian History’, and their intended audience should be school students (ages 6-18) rather than a broader adult public.
+The museum staff agreed to dedicate time and resources to support students, including advice on developing material for educational purposes and expertise on engaging with sensitive topics suchs as Indigenous and LGBTIQ history.

 This approach was presented as a win-win.
-The museum would be presented with several functioning proof-of-concepts, which they can choose to take on for future development.
+The museum would be presented with several functioning proof-of-concept projects, which they could choose to take on for future development.
 The students would take on the risk of pioneering and out-of-the-box-thinking, a critical element of learning to work with digital methods, and be rewarded with an opportunity to engage with external partner institutions.
 They were able to focus on topics they are passionate about, which in turn encouraged them to build their digital competencies from a variety of levels from beginner to expert.
 Students responded well to the ‘real world’ challenge and created a range of ‘blue sky’ approaches to web-based content.
 Projects included a memory game revealing the history of a hydroelectric scheme developed by an engineering student, a machine learning collections interface, and an animation about the boomerang from two non-Indigenous students who worked closely with Indigenous curators to produce a short film that was culturally aware and intelligently aimed at very young children.
 The success of the first collaboration inspired the development of similar courses.

 Course design and pedagogy